Mind-chain/Snapshots/README.md

 mind server --restore 0-1000000snapshot.bk --data-dir node
 ```

-#keep eyes at the logs
+Keep Eyes on the Logs

-``if syncing process started successfully it will return logs like this``
+If the syncing process started successfully, it will return logs like this: